 The single most important attribute of a weed-free lawn is maintaining a thick stand of grass.
 This occurs for a couple of reasons:

 Thick grass will naturally crowd out weeds.
 This occurs because weeds need light to grow from seeds.
 Thick grass will keep the ground in the dark and keep a new weed from being able to germinate or photosynthesize.

 For the weeds that do get through the thick grass, a selective weed killer will defoliate the green stock but not directly kill the root system.
 The thick grass will keep the roots from regenerating leafy stock and ultimately die from lack of energy transfer.

-By the way, a thick stand of grass creates a barefoot lawn for you and your kids.
+I was motivated because a thick stand of grass creates a barefoot lawn for you and your kids.
 It makes it inviting to run and play in the backyard.
-Growing up, my kids played field sports like soccer and lacrosse.
+When our children were young, they played field sports like soccer and lacrosse.
 Our backyard was the family and friends' destination for field sports and fun!

 Chemicals get an undeserved bad rap.
 With a little understanding and willingness to safely use chemicals, they can be a high-value, low-cost addition to maintaining a beautiful outdoor space.
 We have shown you how to think of different weed control types and how to implement smart borders for weed control.
 A thick stand of grass is the best deterrent to weeds in your lawn.
-Most important, effective yard management is not hard and not particularly time-consuming.
+Effective yard management, including the appropriate use of weed killers, is not hard and not particularly time-consuming.
 It is truly a case of “A stitch in time saves nine.”
 If you keep up with a regular program, a beautiful outdoor space awaits you!

 3-way Max Turf and Ornamental